 400 Senior Seminar and Thesis (when focus is on Latin America)

-A minimum of 12 semester credits must be discrete to the minor (in other words, may not be used in any other set of major or minor requirements).
-In addition, at least three of the courses used for the minor must be taken on campus at Lewis & Clark.
+A minimum of 12 semester credits must be exclusive to the minor (in other words, may not be used in any other set of major or minor requirements).